nadouani/playframework2-elasticsearch/README.md

 ## Install

-This plugin requres Java 1.8 and PlayFramework 2.
+This plugin requres PlayFramework 2.4.

 Clone this plugin and add it to the local repository